wayoh22/wayoh22/README.md

 # Hello there, my name is Ronnie and welcome to my profile!

 ## A little about me:
 - :soccer: Professional/Collegiate Soccer Referee
-- Collegaite Lacrosse Coach
+- :lacrosse: Collegiate Lacrosse Coach
-- Former Collegiate/High School Strength & Conditioning Coach
+- :weight_lifting_man: Former Collegiate/High School Strength & Conditioning Coach
 ## My story...

 - Throughout my time as a Strength & Conditioning Coach, I came to realize I’m relentless when it comes to problem-solving.
 How can I best suit my athlete according to their goals?
 How can I make this athlete stronger whilst not taxing them too much?
 How can I adapt my plan for an athlete when something changes in their day-to-day?
 These are the type of questions I persistently asked myself.